House and document icons on a dark navy background

 How to Fax Mortgage Documents Online

 Whether you are a loan officer sending a VOE to an employer or a borrower faxing a signed disclosure back to your lender, the process is the same.
 Open FaxDrop in any browser, upload your PDF or document, enter the recipient's fax number, and send.
-You get a delivery confirmation email with a timestamp and the recipient's number.
-That fax confirmation page is your documented proof that the loan document was delivered on time.
+Save the status page details, timestamp, and recipient's number.
+That fax confirmation page records the supported carrier outcome.
+It does not prove the document was received, opened, or reviewed on time.

 For multi-page closing packages, use the free PDF merge tool to combine your documents into a single file before faxing.
 If you need to send only specific pages from a larger package, the PDF splitter lets you extract exactly the pages you need.
 Both tools run entirely in your browser with no server uploads.